softwarerero/meteor-accounts-t9n/README.md

 Example:

-  If you have a string defined as
+  If you define a string in your language file like

     'sentence': '@{subject} @{predicate} @{adverb} @{object}.
 Frische @{object} @{predicate} @{subject}.'

-  it would be posible to call `get` with an object like
+  and having an object like

     args =
       subject: "Fischer's Fritz"